ros-navigation/navigation2/nav2_mission_executor/README.md

 }  // namespace nav2_tasks
 ```

-Then, one can use the BtAction template to create an action node that can be included in a behavior tree. [ TODO: Once the behavior tree code is integrated describe the process of creating a behavior tree action ]
+Then, one can use the BtAction template to create an action node that can be included in a Behavior Tree. [ TODO: Once the Behavior Tree code is integrated describe the process of creating a Behavior Tree action ]

-The behavior tree node automatically handles communication with the corresponding task server via a contained task client.
+The Behavior Tree node automatically handles communication with the corresponding task server via a contained task client.

 ## Open Issues

-* **Schema definition and XML document validation**

-  + Currently, there is no dynamica validation of incoming XML.
+* **Schema definition and XML document validation** - Currently, there is no dynamic validation of incoming XML.
 The Behavior-Tree.CPP library is using tinyxml2, which doesn't have a validator.